marknokes/cache-using-gzip/src/readme.txt

 Automatic updates should work generally smoothly, but we still recommend you back up your site.

 == Changelog ==

+= 2.7.7 =

+* Disable autoloading of options.
+Test and confirm compatibility with 6.6-RC2.

 = 2.7.6 =